virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 The second part of fundamentals of frontend development will take you into the css preprocessor world with SASS / SCSS and also bring you to frontend developers magic potion: JavaScript

 __Challenges__
-- Get your Workstation ready with node/npm and the taskrunner gulp
+- Get your Workstation ready with node/npm and the task runner gulp
 - SCSS
 - JavaScript (ES6 and beyond)
 - Events